nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/Programming_Workflow.md

     ...

     Workspace mapping:
-        1. entertainment browsing
+        1. entertainment browsing - normally is the only one who makes sound (from watching Youtube)
-        2. work browsing
+        2. work browsing - mostly stackoverflow or documents (text-based)
         3. work terminal
         4. Git Desktop ??